kanisterio/kanister/examples/cockroachdb/README.md

 $ curl -O https://raw.githubusercontent.com/cockroachdb/helm-charts/master/examples/client-secure.yaml

 # Edit Fields in client-secure.yaml.
 A sample manifest file is being included for reference.
+# Value of spec.serviceAccountName should be same as your release name
 spec.serviceAccountName: cockroachdb-release
+# Find the latest tag of image cockroachdb/cockroach from https://github.com/cockroachdb/helm-charts/blob/master/cockroachdb/values.yaml
 spec.image: cockroachdb/cockroach:<VERSION>
+# Value of spec.volumes[0].project.sources[0].secret.name should be <release-name>-client-secret
 spec.volumes[0].project.sources[0].secret.name: cockroachdb-release-client-secret

 $ kubectl create -f ./client-secure.yaml -n cockroachdb
 ```

-The command deploys a CockroachDB instance in the `cockroachdb` namespace.

 > **Tip**: List all releases using `helm list --all-namespaces`, using Helm Version 3.

 ## Integrating with Kanister

-If you have deployed CockroachDB application with name other than `cockroachdb-release` and namespace other than `cockroachdb`, you need to modify the commands(backup, restore and delete) used below to use the correct release name and namespace
+If you have deployed CockroachDB application with name other than `cockroachdb-release` and namespace other than `cockroachdb`, you need to modify the commands (backup, restore and delete) used below to use the correct release name and namespace
 ### Create Profile
 Create Profile if not created already, and set the values accordingly